TritonDataCenter/sdc-cloudapi/docs/index.md

         });
     }

-With this code, you can poll when a machine with a given uuid is running by
+With this code, you can poll when an instance with a given uuid is running by
 doing:

-    var machine = 'd19432ff-d921-4d6c-b5f9-6b0e4de6665c';
+    var instance = 'd19432ff-d921-4d6c-b5f9-6b0e4de6665c';
-    waitForMachine(machine, 'running', function (err) {
+    waitForMachine(instance, 'running', function (err) {
         if (err) {
-            console.error('Exiting because machine provisioning failed');
+            console.error('Exiting because instance provisioning failed');
             process.exit(1);
         }

-        // ... do your stuff here, the machine is running now ...
+        // ... do your stuff here, the instance is running now ...
     });

-## Polling machine audit
+## Polling instance audit

-There are some cases where polling for machine state change will not work because there won't be a state change for the requested action (e.g. "rename"), or because the state change is short-lived thus making the transition easy to miss (e.g. "reboot").
+There are some cases where polling for instance state change will not work because there won't be a state change for the requested action (e.g. "rename"), or because the state change is short-lived thus making the transition easy to miss (e.g. "reboot").

-In such cases, consider polling a machine's historical of actions available through a machine's [Machine Audit](#MachineAudit), wait for the desired action to appear on that list, and check successfulness there.
+In such cases, consider polling an instance's historical of actions available through an instance's [Machine Audit](#MachineAudit), wait for the desired action to appear on that list, and check successfulness there.
 Taking our example from previous section, this is how we could check for a reboot: